AugmentedDesignLab/junction-art/docs/source/installation.md

 You can use JunctionArt as an intersection and road generator, or you can use it as a library to build features upon.
 Both needs the package to be installed.
 You can install it from {ref}`the source<section-install-source>` or {ref}`the pypi package<section-install-pypi>`.
 To view the roads, you need a tool like esmini or Mathworks Roadrunner.
 Many of our test codes are integrated with esmini odrplot.

+## Python version:
+Works in python 3.7.9.
+There are some internal python library issues with 3.7.11.

 (section-install-source)=
 ## Installing from source